ASL360: AI-Enabled Adaptive Streaming of Layered 360$^\circ$ Video over UAV-assisted Wireless Networks: Problem Analysis

 \subsubsection{Reward and Cost components}

 The QoE as our main objective is influenced by three factors: 1) the video quality reward measured using the Peak Signal-to-Noise Ratio (PSNR); 2) the rebuffering cost, which captures the negative impact of stall events caused by BL buffer depletion; and 3) the smoothness cost, which captures the negative impact on perceived video quality due to quality fluctuations.
-Formally, we define the rebuffering cost as:
+Formally, we define the Quality reward as:

+Where $k_t$ is the segment index selected at time t.
+The rebuffering cost can be written as:

 where $q_{t-1}^{n}$ denotes the BL buffer level when $n=1$.
 The segment length is denoted as $T$ (in seconds), and $\Delta t$ represents the download time.
 The smoothness cost can be modeled in different ways.
 Here, we define it as the changing status of the EL buffer (i.e., from empty to non-empty and vice versa):